-The more than 25 Bay Area partner cities include: Alameda, Antioch, Berkeley, Concord, Emeryville, Fairfield, Fremont, Hayward, Livermore, Milpitas, Morgan Hill, Newark, Oakland, Oakley, Petaluma, Pittsburg, Pleasanton, San Francisco, San Jose, San Leandro, San Rafael, Santa Rosa, Union City, Vacaville, and Vallejo.
+The 30 Bay Area partners include: Alameda, Antioch, Berkeley, Brentwood, Concord, Contra Costa County, Emeryville, Fairfield, Fremont, Hayward, Livermore, Milpitas, Morgan Hill, Napa, Newark, Oakland, Oakley, Petaluma, Pittsburg, Pleasanton, Richmond, San Francisco, San Jose, San Leandro, San Rafael, Santa Rosa, South San Francisco, Union City, Vacaville, and Vallejo.

 At the Bay Area Urban Manufacturing Summit we highlight the strength, diversity, and versatility of manufacturing in the region with speakers ranging from artisan to cutting edge manufacturers and the cities and communities that nurture them.